AV200 Setup and User Guide

 .

 Brightness adjusts image brightness.
 This variable is important for configuration of Arecont Vision cameras and will have an effect on the overall automatic exposure adjustment of the camera image.
-Once configured, the camera will monitor and try to maintain the selected brightness value for the image as illumination levels increase and decrease.
+Once configured, the camera will and try to maintain the selected brightness value for the image as illumination levels increase and decrease.

 Sharpness adjusts the perceived image sharpness or the crispness of an image.
 Increasing sharpness will make image edges and fine details appear clearer particularly in Zoom Windows where individual pixels can be discerned.
 If sharpness is set high in the image, the trade off is that there can be